wds4/pretty-good/README.md

 ## Status of this project

 As of May 2023: *** still in alpha ***
 This is not quite ready for use by regular users.
 Still too many bugs and it's not always obvious how to find some of the features that do work.
 To any devs who are interested in decentralized web of trust: I am happy to get on a video call and walk you through how this works and what it can do.
 My long term goal is to see widespread adoption of the ideas and methods illustrated in this repo.
-(Not my code, but the ideas behind the code.)
+(Not necessarily my code, but the ideas behind the code.)

 ## Nostr